ShashankBiplav/Intelli-Park/README.md

 ## SERVER

-You can find server documentation of all endpoints here: `https://documenter.getpostman.com/view/11888806/TW6uppf6`
+You can find server documentation of all active endpoints [here!]( https://documenter.getpostman.com/view/11888806/TW6uppf6)